zjukg/MyGO/README.md

 ## Data Preparation
 You should first get the textual token embedding by running `save_token_embedding.py` with transformers library.
+The modality tokenization code will be released soon.
+You can first try MyGO on the pre-processed datasets DB15K and MKG-W. The modality tokenization needs to download the original raw multi-modal data therefore the code will need more time to be prepared.

 ## Train and Evaluation
 You can refer to the training scripts in `run.sh` to reproduce our experiment results.
 Here is an example for DB15K dataset.